The Building Steps for Making Friendships!

 Holder of NSW Working With Children's Check

-Providing comprehensive assessments and therapy to all communication and swallowing disorders for children aged between 0-12 years
+Providing comprehensive assessments and therapy to all communication disorders for children and adults.

 Your child's social skills are a highly important aspect of making friendships that last.
 This is one of the most overlooked aspect of communication and is one of the most important.
 We are very susceptible to when someone's social skills are lacking in a certain aspect.
 We will often describe someone as 'strange' or 'odd' when this happens.